Video edited on Kapwing

 While aging increases your risk, a number of health conditions also contribute to a higher risk of eye diseases.

-For instance, diabetic retinopathy, glaucoma and age-related macular degeneration are more common among people who are obese or overweight.
+For instance, diabetic retinopathy, glaucoma, and age-related macular degeneration are more common among people who are obese or overweight.
 This is commonly due to the blockage of the extremely small blood vessels in the eyes.

 Also having a familial history of eye diseases such as age-related macular degeneration and glaucoma increases your risk.

-Lastly, those of African American, Native American and Hispanic descent are at increased risk compared with the general population.
+Lastly, those of African American, Native American, and Hispanic descent are at increased risk compared with the general population.

 If you have questions or concerns about your risk, talk with your primary care physician or healthcare provider.

 First – take care of your overall health.
 Since a variety of health conditions can lead to eye disease and vision problems it is important to stay on top of those conditions and get regular medical care.
-This includes getting a dialited eye exam on a regular schedule based on your age and risks.
+This includes getting a dilated eye exam on a regular schedule based on your age and risks.

 Second – create and maintain healthy habits that support good eye health such as eating healthy foods, being active, and smoking cessation.

-Leafy Green Vegetables are rich in vitamin C, lutein and zeaxanthin which are necessary for good eye health.
+Leafy Green Vegetables are rich in vitamin C, lutein, and zeaxanthin which are necessary for good eye health.

-Lastly, protect your eyes from harmful UV radiation, injuries, strain, and more by wearing proper protective eye-wear, giving your eyes a break and using good hygiene.
+Lastly, protect your eyes from harmful UV radiation, injuries, strain, and more by wearing proper protective eyewear, giving your eyes a break, and using good hygiene.

 Practice the 20x20x20 for good eye health and screen breaks.
 Every 20 minutes look at something at least 20 feet away for 20 seconds.